-The effort to strengthen critical infrastructure security depends on the ability of public and private sector critical infrastructure owners and operators to make risk-informed decisions in a collaborative way and to constantly share information to ensure that risk is properly managed.
+The effort to strengthen critical infrastructure security depends on the extent to which public and private sector critical infrastructure owners and operators to make risk-informed decisions collaboratively.
+It also depends on their ability to share information regularly to ensure that risk is managed properly.
 In certain countries such as the United States, the private sector owns the majority of the nation's critical infrastructure instead of the government.
 Thus, it is vital that the public and private sectors work together to protect these assets and systems.

 Each country may oversee critical infrastructure sectors differently.
 In some cases, there may be a body in charge of regulating all activity for that sector.
 In other cases, there may be a government body that collaborates with critical infrastructure owners and operators and provides government support as needed but does not have a direct oversight role.
-Additionally, a country may not have regulators or regulatory bodies overseeing or providing support for a sector.
+Additionally, a particular country may not have regulators or regulatory bodies overseeing or providing support for a sector.
 Before beginning an audit, it is important that auditors understand the roles and responsibilities for protecting the sector that they are evaluating.